ptbrowne/cozy-ui/README.md

 yarn watch:doc # Run the styleguide in watch mode
 ```

+### Add an Icon

+If you want to add a new icon to cozy-ui, you must follow these steps:

+* Add the SVG in the `assets/icons` folder
+* Generate the react component, simply by running `scripts/generate-svgr-icon.sh`
+* Update this README by adding your icon in the list
+* Update the tests by running `yarn test --updateSnapshot`

 ### Develop inside an app

 Sometimes, you want to develop on a component, from the context of an app.